dramforever/frandre/README.md

 'Frandre' stands for *F*unctional *R*eactive *An*imation *Dr*awing *E*nvironment.

-It is a project inspired by Fran, Functional Reactive Animation, the now defunct but elegant combinator library, for defining animations (or other interactive programs) in a functional reactive programming (FRP) style.
+It is a project inspired by Fran, Functional Reactive Animation, the now defunct but elegant combinator library.
+It allows users to define animations (or other interactive programs) in a functional reactive programming (FRP) style.
 (Straightforward name, isn't it?)

 Frandre is (to be) a *graphical* environment for creating such programs.
 The user would draw a *circuit* of reactive components, and Frandre would interpret it.